Filip Rajevac

-Filip Rajevac (Филип Рајевац; born 21 June 1992) is a Serbian football forward who plays for FK Loznica.
+Filip Rajevac (Филип Рајевац; born 21 June 1992) is a Serbian footballer who plays as a forward for Radnički Valjevo.

 Career

 Budućnost Valjevo

 Born in Valjevo, Rajevac started his career in local club Budućnost.
 For 2 seasons, he played 36 matches in the Serbian League West and scored 5 goals.

 Jedinstvo Ub

 After Budućnost, Rajevac played for Jedinstvo Ub, in the first half of season 2011–12.
 He scored 8 goal on 15 matches playing for the team from Ub.

 Jedinstvo Užice

 Rajevac moved to the club with the same name, Jedinstvo Užice for the second half of 2011–12 season.
 He played 11 matches and scored 2 goal until the end of season.
 The club was also promoted in Serbian First League for the next season.

 Krušik

 Attacker returned in Valjevo, in football club of the "Krušik" industry in summer 2012.
 He made 14 appearances and scored 1 goal playing for FK Krušik Valjevo.
 After 6 months he left to FK Kolubara.